The Deer Creek Difference

-Kaylyn Bohnert (aide) grew up in Cape and enjoys going to Cardinal baseball games.
+Kaylyn Bohnert (counselor) grew up in Cape and enjoys going to Cardinal baseball games.
 When she's not working at the Camp or for the City of Cape Parks and Recreation Department, she loves taking her Golden Retriever, Rusty, and her loving mutt, Tucker, on car rides and to the dog park.
 She also likes to spend time at her family's cabin.

 Chad Holloway (counselor) became a Cape resident after attending Southeast Missouri State University and getting a degree in art.
 He enjoys watching the dogs by day and serves sushi at a local restaurant at night.
 Has has two dogs, Luka and Bailey.

 Brandi Kitcher (aide) recently moved back home to the area from Florida where she was part of an animal rescue organization that found homes for a lot of great dogs!
-She currently has five dogs: Lu, Mishka, Theory, Area, and the youngest, Valkyrie.
+She currently has five dogs: Lu, Mishka, Theory, Ares, and the youngest, Valkyrie.

 Meet the Owners

 Deer Creek is owned by Chris and Stacy Heisserer, who are also proud owners of Busch Pet Products.
 Stacy has been in the pet business all her life, as her parents were Beagle breeders and professional dog handlers, having showed over 150 dogs to championships all over the country.